GeoffreyFClark/chess-move-reaction-ai/README.md

 An AI chess analysis system that provides natural language reactions and explanations for chess moves.
 Unlike traditional chess engines that only output numerical evaluations, this AI acts like a coach - explaining *why* moves are good, bad, or interesting.

+The concept can be expanded into customized coach/spectator/companion bots, i.e. famous players or commentators.

 ![Demo Screenshot](screenshots/sample-screenshot.png)

 ## Features